As It Appears — Trust

 The flat torment feels harsher because I once had a robust toolkit to navigate it.
 All the tools are now rusty or broken.
 And my heart feels broken and sad if I even glance at that old toolkit.

 But boredom has never been an answer.
-My busy mind keeps my body active, even when the two don’t work in tandem.
+My busy mind keeps my body active, even when the two no longer move easily together.

 So I return to the activities that bring only an absence of active pain: physical activity, art, the time when friends call, time with animals.
 In doing so, I practice presence, exercising attention and focus even when meaning is elusive.